AzzaMediaGroup/AzzaModsLauncherReleases/README.md

 # AzzaModsLauncherReleases
-This contains releases for the AzzaMods mod launcher.
+This contains releases for AzzaMods.